andreasonny83/bagman/README.md

 bagman
 ======

+### Overview
-Lazy load and evaluate your AMD Javascript modules on a normal webage in the most simple way possible: by setting a <div data-module="mymodule"> in HTML.
+A tiny AMD-module to Lazy load and evaluate your AMD Javascript modules on a normal webage in the most simple way possible: by setting a <div data-module="mymodule"> in HTML.
 Designed to work with Almond or RequireJS.

-Soon: PJAX support
+### License

-Bagman is created by Matthias H. Risse (@mhrisse)
+Bagman has been created and maintained by
+Matthias H. Risse ([@mhrisse](http://twitter.com/mhrisse)) and is available under the open-source MIT license.

+### Coming Up
+* Viewport support
+* PJAX support
+* Support more AMD loaders